 Omaha, Neb - January 6, 2014

-Linoma Software is proud to announce comprehensive updates to its secure FTP server software, GoAnywhere Services, with the release of version 3.4.
+Linoma Software [now HelpSystems] is proud to announce comprehensive updates to its secure FTP server software, GoAnywhere Services, with the release of version 3.4.
 New features are specifically designed to promote user collaboration and secure file transfers.

 Cloud-based file sharing tools can circumvent security policies when employees try to share sensitive files outside of the organization's control.
-In contrast, GoAnywhere Services 3.4 is an on-premise solution that allows employees to easily collaborate and share files with others, while keeping control over the files with strong encryption and audit trails.
+In contrast, GoAnywhere Services 3.4 is an on-premises solution that allows employees to easily collaborate and share files with others, while keeping control over the files with strong encryption and audit trails.

 "We know services like Dropbox and Google Drive are really tempting because they're so easily accessible," said Steve Luebbe, Lead Software Engineer for GoAnywhere.
 "We also know that third party file sharing is a nightmare for the IT team, especially those charged with maintaining compliance with HIPAA, PCI DSS, SOX and other regulations.
 We wanted GoAnywhere Services to deliver the convenience of cloud-base services, but also incorporate the rigorous security features many organizations require."